HugoLansade/HugoLansade/README.md

 - I like learning new technologies
 - I'm autonomous but love working in a team
-- I love hiking and diving, it changes a bit with programming
+- I love hiking and diving

 ## Here you will find links to my main projects :